Anna Throndsen: Possible involvement with the Casket Letters

 Anna Throndsen has been connected with a set of correspondence called the Casket Letters.
-These letters which were found in the belongings of a servant of Bothwell, after his flight from Scotland.
+These letters were found in the belongings of a servant of Bothwell, after his flight from Scotland.
 These letters were used by Mary's half-brother Regent Moray to demonstrate her involvement in the murder of her husband, Lord Darnley.
 The letters include sonnets and poetry.
 Some of this material is supposed to have been written by Anna, an idea first suggested by the novelist Robert Gore Browne in his 1937 study of Bothwell.
 Most British historians contest this, alleging that someone of Nordic nobility would not have had sufficient knowledge of French to draft such prose and there is no reason to connect Throndsen with the Scottish court of Mary or her enemies.
 Handwriting analysis has also led to dismissal of this speculation.
 Handwriting analysis may not take into consideration the international background of the family, which regularly moved throughout Europe during her childhood, and being nobility would have spoken fluent French, or that the letters exist mostly as copies.

 Skottefruen

-Anna Throndsen is known in modern Norway as Skottefruen, "the Scottish Lady".
-This was a name attributed to Anna during her lifetime, after return from Scotland, to the Bergen, Norway area, where her family had several residences.
+Anna Throndsen is known in modern Norway as Skottefruen, "the Scotsman's madam".
+This was a name attributed to Anna during her lifetime, after her return from Scotland and setteling in the Bergen area in western Norway, where her family had several residences.

 She never remarried.
 She was, however, socially active and prominent in local events and social affairs, such as is recorded in various historical diaries from the period.
 Evidently she was wealthy in her own right, due to some good investments of her inheritance.
 She is said to have spent her last days in Utstein Abbey, a converted former-convent outside of Stavanger.
 It is understood that she became a nun late in life; if so, this would have been indicative of her family's Catholic background.
-Her father had been a cousin of the last Norwegian archbishop, Olav Engelbrektsson.
+Her mother seems to have been a relative of the wife of the last Norwegian archbishop, Olav Engelbrektsson.
+However, this is rather unlikely.
+A more credible legend from Kvinherrad says that she was buried in Kvinnherad Church and that her father Kristoffer Trondsson is also buried there.

 Several historical novels have been written about her as Skottefruen, in the Norwegian language; these used temporal journals and diaries as reference.